 All About ROI

-When it comes to business sensibility, we are often required to determine whether or not the juice is worth the squeeze concerning our expenses.
+When it comes to business sensibility and ROI, we are often required to determine whether or not the juice is worth the squeeze concerning our expenses.
 If the hot new advertising campaign we’ve kicked off isn’t getting us any further attention, at what point do we pull the plug and consider it a loss?
 Is the new £200 coffee maker we purchased for the break room encouraging morale or wasting people’s time?
 Are our social media expenditures simply costing us money or are we actually seeing results?

 With any transaction of goods or services, ROI is most certainly expected.
 As a consumer-driven society, we want to be sure we’re getting our money’s worth, especially in terms of successful business dealings.
 The worst threat to our sanity as human beings is to think we’re being taken across.
 So, when determining a sensible social media contract for outsourcing, can ROI be considered an attainable goal?